 When the probability density $p(\xi)$ is Gaussian, the best locations for the points are those appropriate for Hermite-Gauss quadrature (Abramowitz and Stegun, 1970).
 These locations depend on the number of points used.
 Table 2 shows the locations and weights when the number of points range from 2 to 7.
-So the decision of where they should be located reduces to that of how many to use to get accurate evaluations of the integrals.12 of the Gulf of Mexico as described by a numerical model based on the partialdifferential equations of fluid dynamics, and the focus is on the uncertainties of the inflow through the Yucatan Straits, which will be characterized in section 3 below using two uncertain parameters.
-To a lesser extent practicality also limits the number of outputs that can be analyzed.13 Here, they are limited to the evolving surface elevation field sampled at 15-day intervals.
+So the decision of where they should be located reduces to that of how many to use to get accurate evaluations of the integrals.13

+Because practicality dictates that the consequences of only a few uncertain inputs can be analyzed, it is important to be clear about exactly which are to be propagated.
+For this study the dynamical system is the circulation of the Gulf of Mexico as described by a numerical model based on the partial-differential equations of fluid dynamics, and the focus is on the uncertainties of the inflow through the Yucatan Straits, which will be characterized in Section 3 below using two uncertain parameters.
+To a lesser extent practicality also limits the number of outputs that can be analyzed.
+14 Here, they are limited to the evolving surface elevation field sampled at 15-day intervals.